Whiplash means your neck was bent forcibly forward and then backward, or vice versa.

 Key points about whiplash

-Whiplash is poorly understood, but it usually involves the muscles, disks, nerves, and tendons in your neck.
+Whiplash is not well understood, but it often affects the muscles, disks, nerves, and tendons in your neck.

 Many whiplash injuries occur if you are involved in a rear-end automobile collision.

 Your healthcare provider will determine specific treatment for your whiplash.

 Tips to help you get the most from a visit to your healthcare provider: